chingu-voyage4/Bears-Team-15/CONTRIBUTING.md

 </style>
 ```

-Indentation consists of two spaces.
+Use two spaces for indentation in your code.

 ## Writing commit messages